julien-muke/cicd_pipeline_with_github_and_aws_codepipeline/README.md

 ![code](https://github.com/julien-muke/aws_codedeploy_using_github/assets/110755734/67fb21ad-4981-4676-a262-d5f086245a5f)

-2. Once your code to GitHub it will automatically trigger a code pipeline and deploy it on our AWS EC2 using CodeDeploy, as we showed above.
+2. Once you push your code to GitHub it will automatically trigger a code pipeline and deploy it on our AWS EC2 using CodeDeploy, as we showed above.

 ![test2](https://github.com/julien-muke/aws_codedeploy_using_github/assets/110755734/3760580d-ead2-4f98-8a3c-cbf9466932ed)